 The official cast list revealed a couple of surprise characters, including a pre-Scorpion Mac Gargan and a pre-Prowler Aaron Davis.

-Tony Stark is shown struggling in his newfound role of being a mentor and father-figure to Peter including looking out for his safety and wanting Peter to be better than him.
+Tony Stark is shown struggling in his newfound role of being a mentor figure to Peter including looking out for his safety and wanting Peter to be better than him.
 Unfortunately Stark's personality quirks manifest throughout the movie as we see that he doesn't keep up regular communication with Peter, his face to face discussions are filled with snark, he consistently underestimates Peter's enthusiasm and desire to prove himself, and gives the Spider-suit mentoring protocols patronizing names like "training wheels" and "baby monitor".
 All of which add up to leave Peter and the audience feeling like Stark doesn't really understand him.
+Plus making it appear to Peter that he was not taking his claims seriously and didnt inform Peter that he was passing information to the authorities that can take care of Toomes for him which led to the disaster on the yacht.
+Not to mention it was basically his fault that Toomes turned to crime in the first place.

 The hype around this movie was in jeopardy due to fears that audiences might be getting sick of Spider-Man after five standalone movies in the span of twelve years, and this being the second reboot involving the character so shortly after the previous one.
 Tom Holland's performance in Civil War remedied that problem easily, and now people are genuinely interested in seeing Spider-Man again.